FormingWorlds/PROTEUS/README.md

 If using a fresh shell, it is necessary to perform the following steps:
 1. `conda activate proteus` (if using Anaconda/Miniconda)
 2. `source PROTEUS.env`
-Then you can start the model by running: `python proteus.py`.
+Then you can start the model by running: `proteus.py`.
 See the ReadTheDocs pages for more information.

 ### Updating the code
 Run `git submodule update --recursive --remote`